 See our API tutorial on Webhooks for more details.

-The Lamda file contains a list of all records together with the date they were last updated.
+The Lambda file contains a list of all records together with the date they were last updated.
 Using this file you can identify the records you need to read, read them from the API and update your system.
-This feature is only available to ORCID members.
+This feature is only available to ORCID premium members.

 You can use our search API to find all records that have been modified since a given date.
 You can then read the records using the API and update your system.
 Search is freely available.